Year 9 & 10 Handbook

 Homework

 Worksheets and assignment work for theory components.
-Students are also encouraged to practice practical skills at home to consolidate what is being taught and developed at school.
+Students are also encouraged to practise practical skills at home to consolidate what is being taught and developed at school.
 Parents may also assist by encouraging children to participate in sporting teams.
 Study for theory tests is also required.

 ELECTIVE - Design Technology (Graphics)